 McColl 4418, CB 3490 Chapel Hill, NC 27599-3490

-He received his PhD in economics from the Stanford Graduate School of Business, an MS in applied economics and management and an MA in Asian studies from Cornell University, and a BA in anthropology from Duke University.
+He received his PhD in economics from the Stanford Graduate School of Business, his MS in applied economics and management and MA in Asian studies from Cornell University, and his BA in anthropology from Duke University.